Making garments, travel itineraries and food.

 Dressmaking

 I dressmake, most often from vintage patterns, chasing just-left-of-centre style and technical precision.
-My highest ambition is beating the system — crafting couture for a petite frame.
+My highest ambition is crafting couture for a petite frame.

-My reflections are grounded in time spent, wearability tested, and the joy of discovering efficient variation options in each pattern.
+My reflections are grounded in time spent, wearability tested, and the discovery of efficient variation options in each pattern.

 Eat

-Making to eat can be a daily joy.
-Where travel feeds my planning soul and dressmaking develops my craftswomanship, cooking and baking are a simpler practise that delivers sustenance.
+While travel feeds my planning soul and dressmaking develops my craftswomanship, cooking and baking are a simpler practise that delivers sustenance and daily joy.

 I make recipes that highlight provenance, swap options, ratio sizing and the reasons behind technique.